Duncan Idehen

-Duncan Nosahaere Idehen (born 3 July 2002) is an English professional footballer who plays as a defender for EFL Championship side Bristol City.
+Duncan Nosahaere Idehen (born 3 July 2002) is an English professional footballer who plays as a defender for NIFL Premiership club Ballymena United, on loan from League of Ireland Premier Division club Derry City.

 Having played at academy level for Norwich City, Idehen joined Lincoln City where as well as being a youth team player he appeared twice on the substitute for the first team.
 In 2019 he joined Grimsby Town and made his full professional debut on the opening day of the 2020–21 season.
 In January 2022 he joined Bristol City on a six-month contract having briefly featured for Birmingham City in their Premier League 2 campaign.
-He has since spent time on loan with Carlisle United.
+He has since spent time on loan with Carlisle United, Yeovil Town and Bath City.

 Career

 Lincoln City

 Having previously played for the academy at Norwich City he joined Lincoln City.
 During the 2018–19 season although being part of the Imps academy he was named as a substitute in two first team games in the EFL Trophy defeats against Wolverhampton Wanderers and Accrington Stanley.